NetManAIOps/JumpStarter/README.md

 |Dataset2|30|19|20|25|5.25|
 |Dataset3|30|19|20|25|20.26|

-More details can be found in JumpStarter paper.
+More details can be found in our [paper](https://www.usenix.org/conference/atc21/presentation/ma).

 ## Citing JumpStarter: